-- 6.1 It is the Council's responsibility under the Code to approve a Treasury Policy statement. - 6.2 The Council delegates the review of the policy and monitoring of the performance of the treasury management function to Cabinet, the scrutiny of treasury management strategy and policies to the Audit and Standards Committee, and the execution and administration of treasury management decisions to the Strategic Director, Corporate Resources, who will act in accordance with the organisations policy statement and TMPs and CIPFA's Standard of Professional Practice on Treasury Management.
-Any proposals to approve, adopt or amend policy require the consent of the Council and are matters for the Council to determine. - 6.3 Council will receive: - a) a Treasury Policy Statement and five-year Treasury Strategy report, including the annual Investment Strategy, for approval before the commencement of each financial year; and - b) an annual report on borrowing and investment activity by 30 September of each year. - c) a mid-year report on borrowing and investment activity. - 6.4 The Audit and Standards Committee will receive: - a) a Treasury Policy Statement and five-year Treasury Strategy report for scrutiny; and - b) a mid-year report on borrowing and investment activity. - 6.5 In December 2017, CIPFA issued revised Prudential and Treasury Management Codes.
-As from 2019-20, all local authorities will be required to prepare an additional report, a Capital Strategy report, which is intended to provide the following: -
+- 6.1 It is the Council's responsibility under the Code to approve a Treasury Policy statement. - 6.2 The Council delegates the review of the policy and monitoring of the performance of the treasury management function to Cabinet, the scrutiny of treasury management strategy and policies to the Audit and Standards Committee, and the execution and administration of treasury management decisions to the Strategic Director, Resources and Digital, who will act in accordance with the organisations policy statement and TMPs and CIPFA's Standard of Professional Practice on Treasury Management.
+Any proposals to approve, adopt or amend policy require the consent of the Council and are matters for the Council to determine. - 6.3 Treasury Strategy (Appendix 3, section 1.3) outlines the Councils arrangements for reporting on Treasury Management. - 6.4 As from 1st April 2019, CIPFA required all local authorities to prepare an additional report, a Capital Strategy report, which is intended to provide the following: -

-- a) a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - b) an overview of how the associated risk is managed - c) the implications for future financial sustainability - 6.6 The aim of this report is to ensure that all elected members of the council fully understand the overall strategy, governance procedures and risk appetite entailed by this Strategy. - 6.7 The Capital Strategy 2018/19 to 2023/24 was approved by Cabinet on 20th November 2018.
+- a) a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - b) an overview of how the associated risk is managed; - c) the implications for future financial sustainability. - 6.5 The aim of this report is to ensure that all elected members of the council fully understand the overall strategy, governance procedures and risk appetite entailed by this Strategy. - 6.6 The Capital Strategy 2020/21 to 2024/25 was approved by Cabinet on 19th November 2019.

-Treasury Strategy 2019/20 to 2023/24
+Treasury Strategy 2020/21 to 2024/25